FAQ

 What does cart trust mean?

-Cart trust means the groceries behind a meal plan should make sense before the shopper relies on them: the right product family, form, quantity, package size, store context, and review state.
+Cart trust means the groceries behind a meal plan should make sense before the shopper relies on them: the right product family, product form, quantity, package reality, selected-store context, and review state.

 What does ingredient coverage mean?